What Should be the Average Conversion Rate for Google Ads? (2026 Numbers Revealed)

 Someone searching for “best running shoes” is browsing.
 Someone searching “buy Nike Air Zoom size 10 mens” is ready to check out.
 Both might click your ad.
 Only one is likely to convert.

 Broad match keywords cast a wider net but often pull in traffic that was never going to convert.
-Exact match and phrase match keywords tend to attract higher-intent searchers, which directly lifts your average conversion rate for Google Ads.
+Exact match and phrase match keywords tend to attract higher-intent searchers, which directly lifts your average click-to-lead conversion rate in Google Ads.

 Example: A home services company switched 60% of its spend from broad to exact match keywords.
 Their click volume dropped by 30%, but their conversion rate nearly doubled.